IBM/ibmi-oss-docs/java/tomcat/DEPLOYMENT.md

 ```
 You're done!!
 At this point:
 - Tomcat should now be running at `http://<server_name>:8080` (or whatever port you've chosen earlier).
-- If you deployed GitBucket in step 7, it should now be running at `http://<server_name>:8080/gitbucket` (or whatever port you've chosen earlier)
+- GitBucket should now be running at `http://<server_name>:8080/gitbucket` (or whatever port you've chosen earlier)

-If you didn't deploy GitBucket, you can do so through the management interface by doing the following steps:
+You can deploy other applications through the management interface by doing the following steps:
-- Download the latest release of GitBucket from [their releases page on GitHub](https://github.com/gitbucket/gitbucket/releases) (in the form of `gitbucket.war`) to your PC
 - Open your browser to `http://<your_server>:8080/`
 - Click the "Manager App" button (log in with `admin` and the password you created earlier)
 ![image](https://user-images.githubusercontent.com/17914061/147600657-28dacbc2-be14-459d-ac7f-0f84170497ba.png)